December 18, 2015

 Both the French and US governments initially refused to acknowledge the Wright Brothers were the first to fly a powered aircraft.

-In France, the Fédération Aéronautique Internationale laid down the ground rules for what they would consider a successful .
+In France, the Fédération Aéronautique Internationale laid down the ground rules for what they would consider a successful flight.
 According to them, Alberto Santos-Dumont first demonstrated powered flight in 1906.
-Although, he still hadn't figured out turn the plane.
+Although, he still hadn't figured out how to turn the plane.

 The Europeans—and French in particular—were openly skeptical of the Wright Brother's claims.
 But that changed in a one minute, 45-second flight at Le Mans when Wilbur demonstrated control over his aircraft that no one in Europe could hope to match.
 “You never saw anything like the complete reversal of position that took place after two or three little flights of less than two minutes each,” he wrote to his Orville.